-As a result of regulatory changes discussed above, as of 2016 the only members of the Board of Directors listed in "Permanent" section are the Chairman and the Chief Executive Officer.
-The other Directors and the Statutory Auditors are listed in the "Single Event" section in connection with information concerning specific transactions that could be brought to their attention from time to time.
-As a rule, a party is listed when he/she gains access to the documents prepared for a meeting of the Board of Directors convened to review the transaction subject of the inside information.
+Within the Board of Directors, only the Chairman and the Chief Executive Officer are listed in the "Permanent" section, while the other Directors and the Statutory Auditors are listed in the "Single Event" section in connection with information concerning specific transactions that could be brought to their attention from time to time.
+As a rule, a party is listed when he/she gains access to the documents prepared for a meeting of the Board of Directors convened to review the transaction subject of the insider information.

-Analyses are also under way to evaluate any changes in the Procedure in light of the content of the guidelines issued by Consob on this matter in October 2017.
+The analyses conducted in 2018 did not reveal any substantial changes to be made to the Procedure in light of the content of the guidelines issued by Consob on this matter in October 2017.